chemprop/chemprop/README.md

 ### Atomic and bond properties prediction

 Chemprop can perform multitask constrained message passing neural networks for atomic/bond properties prediction as described in this [paper](https://chemrxiv.org/articles/preprint/Regio-Selectivity_Prediction_with_a_Machine-Learned_Reaction_Representation_and_On-the-Fly_Quantum_Mechanical_Descriptors/12907316).
 This model can train on any number of atomic/bond properties simultaneously.
 In the original work, a total loss was calculated as a weighted sum of every single loss, where the weights were required to be specified for the regression task.
 In this repository, these weights have been automatically taken into account by doing standardization of all the training targets.
 In order to train a model, training data containing molecules (as SMILES strings) and known atomic/bond target values are required.
-The input format can either be a csv or pickle file.
+The input is a csv file.
 For example:
 ```
                               smiles                                  hirshfeld_charges  ...                                 bond_length_matrix                                  bond_index_matrix
 0     CNC(=S)N/N=C/c1c(O)ccc2ccccc12  [-0.026644, -0.075508, 0.096217, -0.287798, -0...  ...  [[0.0, 1.4372890960937539, 2.4525543850909814,...  [[0.0, 0.9595, 0.0158, 0.0162, 0.0103, 0.0008,...